ilevd/hicosql/README.md

   UNION
   &old_users

-#-- Each query can use all queries (better say values), defined above
+#-- Each query can use all queries defined above
 mid_age_users: |
   SELECT * FROM users WHERE id NOT IN (SELECT id FROM ( &old_and_young_users ))

-#-- It was the first main feature of HiCoSQL - substitution for &<name>.
-#-- Now let's use the second: templates
-#-- Here we define our first template, which use @<name> - the place there the engine inserts
-#-- provided value
+#-- In the real life we need to provide some values from Clojure code, for that we use :<name> strings
+#-- which will be replaced with provided values.
+Let's define some queries.
+query1: |
+  SELECT * FROM (&users)
+  WHERE age = :age AND salary = :salary AND address = :addr

-users_templ: |
+query2: |
-  SELECT @fields FROM users
+  SELECT max(salary) FROM users WHERE age = :age AND num = :num

-#-- So let's use our template
-#-- The <name>:<template_name> is a special short syntax.
-It means that users1 is based on 'users_templ'.
-#-- We provide the map with key-values to substitute.
-#-- The interesting part here, that JSON is a subset of YAML, so we need anything special to parse it
-#-- in a library
-users1:users_templ: {fields: 'first_name, last_name'}

-#-- Of course you can use 'users1' and 'users2' below as base for your next queries
-users2:users_templ: {fields: 'first_name, age'}

-#-- So, it was the main two features.
-#-- But, because it essentialy a config file, you can write any other data, which you can use later in your
-#-- Clojure code.
-#-- Suppose, you want to describe some transactions or tasks:

-tasks1:
-  - clear_user_tample
-  - insert_users

-#-- Such datathings will be ignored - it is up to you to make the functionality of your application.
+#-- We can replace some of these parameters in next queries.
+#-- Here we use query1 and query2 as functions calls with supplied parameters.
+#-- The sign '!' on the end of query name means that we pass parameters in form:
+#-- :key1 value1 :key2 value2 ... etc.
+query3: |
+  SELECT * FROM &(query1! :age 20
+                          :salary (query2! :age 40)
+                          :num (* old young 30)
+                          :addr "'Some address, Street 1'") UNION ALL
+  SELECT * FROM some_other_table WHERE a_lot_of_conditions

+#-- We can also use queries calls without additional keys before arguments,
+#-- but for that we need to define query in function form to describe arguments order.
+#-- Suppose we have:
+q1(a, b, c, d): |
+  SELECT :d, :c, :b, :a FROM some_table

+#-- Now we can use it without additional keys.
+And in that case we don't use '!' at the end.
+Just 'q1'
+q2: |
+  SELECT some_sql FROM &(q1 "SQL expression" "'string with quotes'" 10 young)

+#-- But of course, we can also use it in full form:
+q3: |
+  SELECT some_sql FROM &(q1! :a "SQL expression" :b "'string with quotes'" :c 10 :d young)

 ```